 Where are my procedures performed?

-Most all procedures are performed right in the St. George or Mesquite office in our fluoroscopic Suites.
-Some procedures are performed at Coral Desert Surgical Center at 1490 E. Foremaster Dr.
+Most of our procedures are performed right in the St. George or Mesquite office in our state-of-the-art fluoroscopic Suites.
+But some procedures may be performed in an ASC outpatient surgical center.

 Can I receive sedation for the procedure?

 Yes.
 We offer conscious sedation that minimizes pain and discomfort through the use of pain relievers and sedatives.
 A period of amnesia may erase any memory of the procedure.
 You must have fasted, nothing to eat or drink for 4 hours prior to the procedure.